jschxll/Olljava/README.md

 ### Create custom models

-If you want to build your own model with a custom modelfile, you create a Modelfile, in which you write the modified parameters.
+If you want to build your own model with a custom modelfile, you have to create a Modelfile, in which you write the modified parameters.
 You can find help [here](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values), if you don't know where to start. <br>